Fernwood Park race riot

 The Fernwood Park Race Riot was a race riot instigated by white residents against African American residents who inhabited the Chicago Housing Authority (CHA) veterans' housing project in the Fernwood Park neighborhood in Chicago.
 Area residents viewed this as one of several attempts by the CHA to initiate racial integration into white communities.
-The riot took place between 98th and 111th streets and lasted for three days, from the day veterans and their families moved into the project, August 13th, 1947 to August 16th, 1947.
-The Chicago Police Department did little to stop the rioting, as was the case a year before at the Airport Homes race riots.
+The riot took place between 98th and 111th streets and lasted for three days, from the day veterans and their families moved into the project, August 13 1947, to August 16, 1947.
+The Chicago Police Department made almost no effort to stop the rioting, as was the case a year before at the Airport Homes race riots.
 It was one of the worst race riots in Chicago history.

 Subsidized housing and racialized neighborhoods

 During World War II

 Housing projects in Chicago emerged during the 1940s with the sole purpose of resolving the shortage of affordable homes for war-industry workers, many of them African American, as America prepared for World War II.
 As Chicago came to be a crucial steel production center for the war effort, hundreds of thousands of Black workers and their families migrated from the South to Chicago in the second wave of the Great Migration.
 Historian Devereux Bowly listed some alarming statistics about public housing in Chicago derived from 1940 census data: 1) 55,157 housing units were overcrowded (exceeding 1.5 persons per room), and 2) 206,103 housing units either had no access to a private bathroom or needed major repairs to interior structures.
 In response to these dismal conditions, the CHA opened four housing projects in low-income areas with high concentrations of war-industry workers: the Frances Cabrini Homes in August 1942, the Lawndale Gardens in December 1942, the Bridgeport Homes in May 1943, and the Robert H. Brooks Homes in March 1943.
 For families to live in these new projects, they needed to have at least one child; the family had to have one member working in a critical war industry (like steel); the family income had to be less than $2,000; and American citizens were preferred.

 Additional housing projects for war workers built by the National Housing Agency and the Federal Public Housing Authority on the far South Side included the Altgeld Gardens project, which was constructed on a 157-acre vacant land tract in November 1943.
 Unlike the above projects, Altgeld Gardens contained row houses and backyards rather than crowded multi-story apartments.
 Similarly, the West Chesterfield project homes were commissioned by the CHA and built in December 1943.
 A unique project, the housing units (actual homes) are built on full city lots, and following construction, the CHA required a minimum annual income as to promote eventual homeownership for residents.
 While each of the projects identified presented reasonable options for war workers and their families, the end of the war would present different challenges, especially along the lines of integration.